-The implementation of safe staffing levels (SSL) in NSW public hospitals marks a significant step towards enhancing nursing and midwifery staffing.
+The implementation of Safe Staffing Levels (SSL) has commenced in NSW public hospitals.
 This initiative involves the introduction of minimum staffing levels, which will result in more nurses and midwives in NSW Health.

 In May 2023, the Safe Staffing Levels Taskforce was established with key leaders from the NSW Nurses and Midwives’ Association (NSWNMA), NSW Health, and local health districts.
-The taskforce have been working collaboratively to ensure the implementation of the Government’s commitment of 2,480 full time equivalent staff towards the rollout of safe staffing levels over the coming years.
+The Taskforce continues to work collaboratively to ensure the implementation of the Government’s commitment of 2,480 full-time equivalent (FTE) staff towards the rollout of SSL over the coming years.

 NSW Health is implementing significant enhancements to the nursing and midwifery workforce with the introduction of ratios and additional supplementary roles.